shelleyhoover/UPP4652021/README.md

 ## Evaluation
 Student performance will be evaluated on the basis of four homework assignments and two projects.
-Assignments will be graded on according to the rubric of each assignment, additionally the instructor will be evaluating map design, map functionality, and that the student demonstrastes an understanding of the content.
+Assignments will be graded according to the rubric of each assignment.
+Additionally the instructor will be evaluating map design, functionality, and that the student demonstrates an understanding of the content.

 |  Total |                  |
 |:-----:|:----------------------:|